We take life for granted when we should be focused on achieving our life goals.

 Now your decisions for tomorrow matter.

 Life goals aren’t easy, especially when they envision your ideal life.
 Having taken the time to create this picture of what your world looks like ten years from now, you want it.
-Wanting it means chasing it – and making it happen.
+Wanting it means chasing it – and then making it happen.
 Confronted with what you want, you are now thinking about how.

 Life goals will make you feel uncomfortable – and that is good.